 This parameter allows the code to print right side up or upside down.
-Pressing will produce the following screen.
-Press for normal print or to upside down codes.
-Save the choice by pressing Look for the change of direction on
+Pressing 2 will produce the following screen.
+Press 1 for normal print or 2 for upside down codes.
+Save the choice by pressing C. Look for the change of direction on the print.